Nakia (comics): Fictional character biography

 Nakia finally returned during a mission involving Everett K. Ross.
 When Ross is captured and tortured by the Hatut Zeraze (War Dogs), Nakia steps in to rescue him.
 Despite this, she is still in exile from the Dora Milaje.
 Embittered and cast out, Nakia developed an arsenal of weapons, including an herb named the jufeiro that gives her power over men.
 But longtime use of the drug made her grossly ill.
 In a desperate attempt to lure the Black Panther to her before she dies, Nakia tracked down a long forgotten Dora Milaje weapon called the Mimic-27 which can change and morph its shape and form as well as create ability-duplicating doppelgangers.
 She left Hydro-Man in charge of the A.I.M base where she nicked it from in case her hated sisterhood ever caught up with her.

-Nakia eventually decided to send Mimic-27 after T'Challa's ex-wife, Ororo Monroe (aka Storm of the X-Men), but the weapon broke free of Nakia's control and attacked her, too.
+Nakia eventually decided to send Mimic-27 after T'Challa's ex-wife, Ororo Munroe (aka Storm of the X-Men), but the weapon broke free of Nakia's control and attacked her, too.
 To stop it, the Dora Milaje needed Nakia's help, but she refused to act until she could see her king again.
 After meeting up with her beloved T'Challa, the Wakandan King requested she aid the Dora Milaje in stopping the now out of control doomsday weapon running amok in Harlem, Massachusetts.
 She and her former sisterhood would travel to an Astral Plane where the consciousness of said Living Vibranium weapon was housed.
 While the heroes of New York battled the rogue Mimic's self created doppelgängers, Nakia and the other Dora's battled its tainted sentience which had been poisoned by her own malignance.
 Nakia gained the strength of self to overcome her mirror reflection and finally quelled the mimic, but died in the process as it was also holding back the cancerous element ravaging her body.
 In honor for her sacrifice, she was taken back to Wakanda and given a proper burial with full honors by the Black Panther and his Adored Ones, Spider-Man, and the X-Men along with a cadre of Avengers.

 Powers and abilities

 Due a magical ritual, Nakia possesses a superhuman level of strength, speed, agility, and accuracy.
-As a member of the Dora Milaje, Nakia is an expert hand-to-hand combattant.
+As a member of the Dora Milaje, Nakia is an expert hand-to-hand combatant.
 She uses a barbed blade and a projectile blade launcher.